Staffbase/gha-workflows/README.md

     with:
       # optional: name of the running action, default: yamllint / yamllint
       action-name: your name
-      # path which files should be checked recursively, default: .
+      # optional: path which files should be checked recursively, default: .
       target-path: your path
 ```
 </details>